 Key Highlights

-• Auto insurance companies specialize in different risk areas, like insuring high-risk drivers, so it’s essential to shop around.
+• Auto insurance companies specialize in different risk areas, like insuring high-risk drivers, so shopping around is essential.

 • Adding a teen driver to your policy can make your rates increase, but adding a spouse to your policy could result in your rates going down.